GEO

 brand-presence-rate

-Brand Presence tells you whether the brand is entering the buyer’s consideration set when AI tools generate category, comparison, and shortlist-building answers.
+Brand Presence tells you whether the brand is entering the buyer’s consideration set when AI Search platforms generate category, comparison, and shortlist-building answers.
 That makes it easier to tell whether the real problem starts with weak inclusion or appears later in trust, traffic, or conversion.

-3. What to review in the Brand Presence prompt set:
+3. Six breakdowns to review inside your Brand Presence prompt set

 The overall rate helps, but the breakdown tells you where the weakness actually sits.
 I would review: